exyte/PopupView/README.md

 `headerView` - a view on top which won't be a part of the scroll (if you need one)

-`position` - topLeading, top, topTrailing, leading, center, trailing, bottomLeading, bottom, bottomTrailing `appearFrom` - `topSlide, bottomSlide, leftSlide, rightSlide, centerScale`: determines the direction of appearing animation.
-If left empty it copies `position` parameter: so appears from .top edge, if `position` is set to .top
+`position` - topLeading, top, topTrailing, leading, center, trailing, bottomLeading, bottom, bottomTrailing `appearFrom` - `topSlide, bottomSlide, leftSlide, rightSlide, centerScale, none`: determines the direction of appearing animation.
+If left empty it copies `position` parameter: so appears from .top edge, if `position` is set to .top. `.none` means no animation
 `disappearTo` - same as `appearFrom`, but for disappearing animation.
 If left empty it copies `appearFrom`.
 `animation` - custom animation for popup sliding onto screen
 `autohideIn` - time after which popup should disappear
+`dismissibleIn(Double?, Binding<Bool>?)` - only allow dismiss after this time passes (forbids closeOnTap, closeOnTapOutside, and drag).
+Pass a boolean binding if you'd like to track current status
 `dragToDismiss` - true by default: enable/disable drag to dismiss (upwards for .top popup types, downwards for .bottom and default type)
 `closeOnTap` - true by default: enable/disable closing on tap on popup
 `closeOnTapOutside` - false by default: enable/disable closing on tap on outside of popup